IasonasPs/InterestCalculation/README.md

 - Provides methods for calculating both **Legal** and **delay** interest.
 - Can be easily extended for other financial calculations.

-## Conclusions
-   - This project was initially designed with **memory efficiency** and **speed** in mind, which is why **tuples** were used extensively.
-   - While tuples as value types, do offer memory efficiency and reduced overhead , the use of custom classes -or even better, records- would enhance readability and maintanability in the long run.

 ## Dependencies

 ### This project utilizes the following NuGet packages: